Jump to Recipe

 Kahlua Cream Cheese Brownies

-These Kahlua Cream Cheese Brownies are not your average brownies, but they are also super simple to whip up.
+These Kahlua Cream Cheese Brownies are not your average brownies, but they are so simple to whip up.
 Chocolate, cream cheese and coffee goodness in these beautiful cheesecake swirled brownies!
+Take a boxed mix and make it WOW!

 Prep Time: 15 minutes